What schools can do to support South Australia's homeless

 We'd like to see 6,000 people walking in support of the 6,000 people facing disadvantage and homelessness.
 Because noone should feel like they are walking alone.

-Your school can join us at one of three organised walk a mile in my boots events held around National Homelessness Prevention Week, or arrange to walk in your local area.
+Your school can join us at one of two Walk a Mile in My Boots events held around National Homelessness Prevention Week, or arrange to walk in your local area.

 7:00am for 7:30am start

 Victoria Park/ Pakapakanthi (Wakefield Road entrance) to South Park Lands, Hutt Road followed by a 'traditional' Hutt St Centre BBQ breakfast.

 It will take just over an hour of your time.